-Last year I taught both in-person students and remote learners via Zoom.
-Here are a few things I tried to meet the needs of ALL of my learners is:
+During the pandemic, I taught both in-person students and remote learners via Zoom.
+Here are a few things I tried to do to meet the needs of ALL of my learners:

 - Keep Zoom links at the top of my agenda